The Attorney General is Elected by TISC

 How to Submit You may submit your application in any of these three ways:

 • By email filings@TISCourt.org or

 • By hand-delivery at the General Assembly The Clerk & Marshall will have a desk on the second floor of the Capitol near the Senate Chamber.

 Interviews The Court will conduct interviews on Friday evening during the General Assembly.
 The Court may limit interviews to a select group of finalists.

-Announcement The Court will announce its selection on Saturday at the General Assembly
+Announcement The Court will announce its selection at the General Assembly

 Inauguration The Attorney General will be sworn in at the Closing Session of the General Assembly on Sunday.

 Application The application has two parts -- a one-page application form and a short essay on a legal topic.

 Download Application Form This will download the Supreme Court application, which is the same.
 Just mentally substitute "Attorney General" for "Supreme Court" throughout.